jonathancross/vulture-feeder/README.md

     vulture mydir

-If you agree to DESTROY the code vulture found:
+If you agree to wipe out the code vulture found:

     vulture mydir | vulture-feeder

+Each modified file will be written as FILENAME.new so as not to damage the original.
+Eventually this will change to overwrite the original file.

 ### Status